-Key actions: 40,000 tents were transferred by TRC to the affected areas.
-Dispatch of sleeping kits from IFRC warehouses in Dubai and Las Palmas is under negotiation with TRC and IFRC Türkiye Delegation.
+Key actions: 3,000 tents were transferred by TRC to the affected areas.Dispatch of sleeping kits from IFRC warehouses in Dubai and Las Palmas is under negotiation with TRC and IFRC Türkiye Delegation.
 TRC staff are working in coordination with AFAD to provide shelter to the affected areas.
 In addition to the tents transferred from the contingency stock, tents produced in TRC ateliers are also being delivered to the affected areas.
 TRC's atelier is also producing 60,000 family tents as a response to AFAD's request of production.
+IFRC is currently working on activating the shelter cluster to provide a coordination platform for the delivery of shelter and settlements assistance.